Disrupt, persist, invent

 From quiet persistence to noisy protest, Disrupt, persist, invent explores the many ways people have achieved social change in Australia.

-A new free touring exhibition at the State Library of Tasmania highlights social change in Australia.
+A new free touring exhibition at the State Library and Archives of Tasmania highlights social change in Australia.

 Australia is the home of the ‘fair go’.
 Who are the ordinary and extraordinary people who have made our nation what it is today?
 And how can we learn from their actions?